 pathways in the brain, similar to cocaine

-or amphetamines, then why aren't smokers as mentally fucked up as long-term coke
+, then why aren't smokers as mentally fucked up as long-term coke

 /speed addicts?
 Or maybe they are, and they just don't know it?
 Personally, I feel like most smokers I know are very "high-energy" people, not in the way they work or move, but in the way they talk and socialize.
 I have also noticed that most smokers have a shorter temper than others, and are quick to anger, even when they are actively smoking (so its not withdrawal-related anger).